plotly/chart-studio-html-template/README.md

 ## What This Does

-Upload your Chart Studio HTML exports, and they'll be automatically published online:
+Upload your Chart Studio HTML exports or JSON data files, and they'll be automatically published online:
 - An **index page** listing all your Plotly charts is created at `https://yourusername.github.io/your-project/`
 - Each chart gets its own web address: `https://yourusername.github.io/your-project/my-chart.html`
+- **NEW:** Support for JSON exports - just place Chart Studio JSON files in the `json/` directory and they'll be automatically converted to HTML

 Perfect for sharing interactive Plotly visualizations with your team or embedding in presentations!